jkerola/jmenu/README.md

 main.run()
 ```

-Documentation for the library can be found in the [project wiki.]()
+Documentation for the library can be found in the [project pages.](https://jkerola.github.io/jmenu)

 ## Contributing